BoolPurist/it_project_redox_ohm/ion_notes.md

 - Improve error message for referencing undefined variable "ion: expansion error: Variable does not exist"
   Better: 1.
 Show line in which the erro occures
           2. Show name of undefined variable
 - General it would be nice if ion errors messages of scripts would show line number to user.
   Eases debugging
-- Implement keybindings in liner crate to enable it ion.
+- Implement keybindings in redex crate [liner](https://gitlab.redox-os.org/redox-os/liner) crate to enable it ink ion.
-- Something like .bashrc as start up script.
-Either missing mentioned in documentation or not implemented yet.
+- Fix ci on gitlab.
+Certain tasks error out.
 - Make it avaible as packages in fedora
 - Make it avaible as packages in arch